Questions to ask during a CRM Demo6 Jun 2022

 Your business works in a particular way.
 You’ll have a system for managing prospects, new clients, orders etc. that will be unique to you.
 Will the CRM cater for this?
 Or can that process be made slicker?
 It is always worth going into these discussions with an open mind.
 If we think back to our test drive – you may know one way of getting from A to B, but the driver of the CRM demo may know of some shortcuts.
 If you can present your challenges – ideally prior to the demo – you can let your potential service provider suggest solutions for you.

 Again, here it is worth thinking of the bigger picture.
-You may be tempted to heavily areas of the system, at the guidance of the initial team coming on board.
+You may be tempted to heavily customise areas of the system, under the guidance of the initial team coming on board.
 But be wary of removing or hiding functionality that is beneficial to users that will implement the system at a later date.
 Hopefully the driver of the CRM demo will show you how using features such as Layouts based on user profiles will give you the best of both those worlds.
-Setting the screens to display information based on what the user needs to see.
+Design the screens to display information based on what the user needs to see.

 When you are on the test drive, your guide will be keen to point out the various safety features.
 Child locks, brakes, parking assist, adjustable mirrors and so on.
 On your CRM demo you should enquire about the security features available.
 Do you want all your users to view all the data?
 Or should you restrict access to some information to administrators?
 Should everyone be able to create a report and import or export data, or do you need to limit that?